-Covered Entity will review EPHI access on a monthly basis.
+Covered Entity will review ePHI access on a monthly basis.

-The persons and entities authorized to access EPHI are listed in the Access Control List, all as set out in the Unique User Identification Policy.
+The persons and entities authorized to access ePHI are listed in the Access Control List, all as set out in the HIPAA Security Access Control Policy.

-Workforce members seeking access to any network, system, or application that contains EPHI must satisfy a user authentication mechanism such as a unique user identification and password, biometric input, or a user identification smart card to verify their authenticity, all in accordance with the applicable policies adopted by Covered Entity.
+Workforce members seeking access to any network, system, or application that contains ePHI must satisfy a user authentication mechanism such as a unique user identification and password, biometric input, or a user identification smart card to verify their authenticity, all in accordance with the applicable policies adopted by Covered Entity.

 Workforce members seeking access to any network, system, or application must not misrepresent themselves by using another person’s User ID and Password, smart card, or other authentication information.